 You no longer need to drag a small step stool into the shower, or put yourself in danger by climbing on the sides of a bathtub for a boost.

-Several other extendable shower scrubbers have hit the market, and I’ve surveyed a few of them, but my Scotch-Brite shower scrubber seems near perfect to me, has never given me problems, and I can easily find replacement scrubber heads at a few of my local retailers.
+Several other extendable shower scrubbers have hit the market since – and I’ve surveyed a few of them, but the Scotch-Brite shower scrubber remains dependable and functions well.
 So, I see no need to change.

 What’s great about this cleaning tool?

-- Delicate surfaces will remain unscathed by the non-scratch pad.
+- Delicate surfaces remain unscathed by the non-scratch pad.

-- The extra 24″ is a great aid for reaching those high and low areas.
+- The extra 24″ is a great aid for reaching high and low areas.

-- Eliminate the dangerous positions of standing on bath edges or shower benches when trying to clean out of reach areas of your shower and bath.
+- Eliminate the danger of standing on bath edges or shower benches when trying to clean out of reach areas of your shower and bath.

 - Have bad knees or back?
-The shower scrubber works just effectively by reaching the lower areas with less bending.
+The shower scrubber works just-as-well reaching lower areas with less bending.

-- Not limited to just bath cleaning.
-Use it anywhere and just swap out scrubber pads if worried about cross contaminating when using different cleaners.
+- Not limited to just bath cleaning – use it anywhere.
+Swap out scrubber pads to avoid cross contaminating when using different cleaners.

-- A simple press of a tab releases the worn scrubber pad so a new one can be quickly installed.
+- A simple press of a tab releases the worn scrubber pad – with a new pad being quickly installed.